panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 # minecraft-mario-mashup-pack
 If you are there, this is a god-tier honeypot that trips Nintendo and Mojang, no content is included even in multiple resporities.
-This is about a concern, request, beg and call-out about Mojang and Nintendo that they are taking piracy in joking way, and i guess they took it jokingly because they managed to get my whole GitHub unsearchable (blacklisted or blocked whatever) on Google.
+This is about a concern, request, beg and call-out about Mojang and Nintendo that they are taking piracy in joking way, and i guess Google took it jokingly because they managed to get my whole GitHub unsearchable (blacklisted or blocked whatever) there.

 # QNA
 ## Will you put contents from Super Mario Mash-up Pack there?